Special Security Team: Background

 In 1990, due to the plutonium transport mission, the number of members was increased to 37 and the equipment was updated.
-A detachment corp for the escort mission was organized and called Onboard Security Team (警乗隊, Keijou-tai), but after the mission ended it joined again with Kaikei-tai.
-In 1996, it was renamed to its current unit name.
+A detachment corp for the escort mission was organized and called Onboard Security Team (警乗隊, Keijou-tai), but after the mission ended it merged with Kaikei-tai.
+In 1996, Kaikei-tai was renamed to the SST.

 Organization

 Structure

-Although detailed organization is not disclosed, it is said that under command of the team leader, seven sections consisting of eight operators are organized.
+Although the structure is not disclosed, it is said that under command of the team leader, seven sections consisting of eight operators are organized.
 Specialists such as EOD and EMT are assigned for each sections.

 SST is based at the Osaka Special Security Station (大阪特殊警備基地), adjacent to the Kansai International Airport, and able to be deployed nationwide by Saab 340B and Eurocopter EC225 Super Puma of the Japan Coast Guard.

 Recruitment and training

 Members at the time of the establishment of Kaikei-tai were mainly scouted from Tokkei-tai.
-After establishing the structure as SST, it is recruiting personnel from the entire Japan Coast Guard.
+After establishing the SST, the unit exclusively recruits from the entire Japan Coast Guard.

 Because it was the first counter-terrorism unit for MSA, Kaikei-tai faced considerable difficulties.
 However basic close quarters combat and marksman techniques were acquired in the GSDF Ranger Course at Fuji School, maritime counter-terrorism operations was an unknown field even for Rangers, so the MSA officers had no choice but to conduct trial and error by themselves about how to apply those techniques in maritime operations.
 In 1991, Kaikei-tai got an opportunity to invite combat advisers from the United States Navy SEALs under the financial support of the Sasakawa Foundation and with their instructions, its techniques and tactics were improved to international standards.

 Equipment

-At the beginning, Kaikei-tai used 4-inch model of Smith & Wesson Model 19 revolvers as its main sidearms.
-In 1987, Howa Type 64 designated marksman rifles and Howa M1500 sniper rifles were added to its equipment.
+At the beginning, the Kaikei-tai used Smith & Wesson Model 19 revolvers as its main sidearm, equipped with 4-inch barrels.
+They were later seen using the Smith & Wesson Model 5906.
+In 1987, Howa Type 64 designated marksman rifles and Howa M1500 sniper rifles were issued to the Kaikei-tai.

 In 1988, Heckler & Koch MP5A5/SD6 submachine guns were adopted.
-American advisers, while admiring the shooting skills of the MSA officers, pointed out that these revolvers were fundamentally lacking in firepower, so pistols were updated to SIG Sauer P228 by 1992, and Howa Type 89 assault rifles were also introduced.
-And it also has anti-materiel rifles manufactured by the McMillan Firearms.
+American advisers, while admiring the shooting skills of the MSA officers, pointed out that these revolvers were fundamentally lacking in firepower.
+The SIG Sauer P228 was adopted by 1992 with the Howa Type 89 assault rifle introduced.
+The SST has access to anti-materiel rifles manufactured by McMillan Firearms.